edbeeching/godot_rl_agents/README.md

 ### How similar is this tool to Unity ML agents?

-We are inspired by the the Unity ML agents toolkit and aims to be a more compact, concise and hackable codebase, with little abstraction.
+We are inspired by the the Unity ML agents toolkit and we aim to provide a more compact, concise and hackable codebase, with little abstraction.

 # License